OwenCraft7/IceMoonGameEngine/README.md

 -	RAM:	8 MB or above
 -	GPU:	VGA or better
 -	OS:		MS-DOS 5.0 or above
--	Storage (Updated as of 7/16th/2023):
+-	Storage (Updated as of 7/16th/2023): At least 26.1 MB
-	-	At least 400 KB for the BIN folder in ICESRC
-	-	At least 500 KB for the entire ICESRC folder
-	-	At least 27 MB for both the ICESRC and WATCOM folders

-Rename the extracted IceMoonGameEngine-main folder to ICESRC, then place it in your mounted DOSBox C: drive.
+First, rename the extracted IceMoonGameEngine-main folder to ICESRC, then place it in your mounted DOSBox C: drive.

   ------

 Next, install Open Watcom 2.0 from this link: https://github.com/open-watcom/open-watcom-v2/releases

-Find the current build and click the Assets drop-down arrow, then click on the file that end in "-c-dos.exe".
+Find the current build and click the Assets drop-down arrow, then click on the file that ends in "-c-dos.exe".

 If the above link doesn't work, download it from here instead: https://web.archive.org/web/20230716115926/https://github.com/open-watcom/open-watcom-v2/releases